Jus-Codin/wolfram.py/README.md

 ## - Update 26/9/2022
 All APIs have been implemented.
 However, docstrings and some type hinting is incomplete.

-Additionally, the current library does not have any error handling so it is somewhat difficult to debug it

-The Full Results and Conversational API on the standard Client has been tested for the most part, and I cannot guarantee that the other APIs will work at all.
 If you find any bugs with the library, please open an issue.
 Assistance with debugging would be greatly appreciated

 ### List of things left to do:
 - [x] Implement custom exceptions and error handling to tell users what went wrong